ENGN2912B-2018/ex06/README.md

 ./ex06
 ```

 After compiling and testing your source code, you can "install" it to a directory that is on your `PATH` environment variable (`echo $PATH`).
 By default, the CCV includes the standard Unix locations, such as `/usr/bin/`, `/usr/sbin`, `/usr/local/bin`.
 It also checks your local user account for a `/users/guestXXX/bin` directory.
-You do not have permission on the CCV to add executables to the system directories (e.g., `/usr/bin`), because these directories are used by everyon on the CCV.
+You do not have permission on the CCV to add executables to the system directories (e.g., `/usr/bin`), because these directories are used by everyone on the CCV.
 Instead, you can install your executables in your local user directory (e.g., `~/bin`, where `~` is a symbolic link to your home directory `/users/guestXXX`).

 The following command will install the executable to your local user bin directory.
 Everything after `make install` is used to verify it was installed correctly.